DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

 ```

-To complete the implementation of your constraint, replace the body of the stubbed unit test and implementation with the desired behavior.
-Use the provided `context` as your "item under evaluation" and return an `ExecutionResult` with the appropriate status and messages as shown in the generated example.
+To complete the implementation of a constraint, replace the body of the stubbed unit test and implementation with the desired behavior.
+Use the provided `context` as the "item under evaluation" and return an `ExecutionResult` with the appropriate status and messages as shown in the generated example.

 By default, your unit test is "disabled".
 This is a short-term convenience to prevent immediate breakage and will likely be changed in the future.
 To enable your unit test, simply add an empty `__init__.py` file to your unit test folder for the plugin.

-Once your implementation and unit test is completed, run `tox` to ensure everything passes.
+Once the constraint implementation and unit test(s) are completed, run `tox` to ensure everything passes.

 ### Schema Constraints